"Dogs for Experienced Owners" What does that even mean?

 Stubborn, domineering and independent, these dogs need a firm leader willing to devote considerable time to socialization and training.
 They are reserved with strangers, aggressive with other dogs but does well with household pets.
 They are a natural guardian that will protect the family.
 They need daily exercise and their grooming requirements are extensive.

 There is nothing quite as imposing as a rottweiler which makes them an excellent choice for a family protect.
 They are confident and alert, but stubborn.
 As a very powerful breed, they need early socialization and daily exercise.
+Definitely deserves a place on our list of Dogs for Experienced Owners!

 A firm, consistent, patient owner is needed for these giants.
 They grow fast and at their very large adult size can be handful for an inexperienced owner.
 They do well with children but their size can be overwhelming for some kids.
 They require early training but patience is needed because they are not always ready to respond.